keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/keptn-apps.md

-By creating a [KeptnConfig](../../reference/crd-reference/config.md) resources and setting the `.spec.blockDeployment` parameter of to `false` the blocking behavior for Keptn is disabled and therefore all applications will get deployed to the cluster wheather the pre-deployment tasks or evaluations fail.
+By creating a [KeptnConfig](../../reference/crd-reference/config.md) resources and setting the `.spec.blockDeployment` parameter of to `false` the blocking behavior for Keptn is disabled and therefore all applications will get deployed to the cluster whether the pre-deployment tasks or evaluations fail.

 This behavior is valuable if you want to execute a dry-run of the tasks/evaluations for the application, but still have your application deployed